TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 When you deploy a system automatically and you use EXT:solr there are some things that might be complicated:

 * You want to use a different Solr endpoint for each environment
-* EXT:solr depends on an existing domain record

 To avoid that, you can set or generate these settings in the TYPO3 AdditionalConfigruation.php file and use them in your system.